CraftKontrol/GroundGen/README.md

 ## Node Operators

+Node operators are the building blocks of your terrain and splatmap networks.
+They define how data flows and is processed within the system.
+They can be used to create complex interactions and effects by combining multiple operators.

+## 3D Operators

 | Operator | Purpose | Notes |
 |---|---:|---|
 | [Noise](https://github.com/CraftKontrol/GroundGen/wiki/Noise) | Add Perlin noise | Useful for fractal detail and turbulence. |